 6. Always consider your words

 Remember up at point #2 how we talked about writing quality content for your audience, not an algorithm?
-There is a little bit of content you do have to write for computers (but it helps real live people as well).
+At the risk of this Nonprofit SEO guide contradicting itself, there is a little bit of content you do have to write for computers (but it helps real live people as well).

 - Page title – Use easily understood words, not industry jargon